Erkki Ruoslahti

-Erkki Ruoslahti (born 16 February 1940 in Imatra, Finland) is a cancer researcher and distinguished professor at Sanford Burnham Prebys Medical Discovery Institute.
-He moved from Finland to the United States in 1976.
+Erkki Ruoslahti (born 16 February 1940) is a Finnish and American cancer researcher.
+He is a distinguished professor at Sanford Burnham Prebys Medical Discovery Institute.
+He moved from Finland to the United States in 1976, and he has received U.S. citizenship.

 Ruoslahti made seminal contributions to biology of extracellular matrix and its receptors.

 He was one of the discoverers of fibronectin, an adhesion molecule and component of extracellular matrices, and he subsequently identified and cloned a number of other extracellular matrix components and adhesion molecules.
 In 1984, he identified the sequence within fibronectin that mediates cell attachment, called RGD for the amino acids of which it's composed, and isolated the cellular receptors that bind that sequence, now known as integrins.
 The RGD discovery has led to the development of drugs for vascular thrombosis and cancer, among other diseases.

 Ruoslahti currently studies specific marker molecules in blood vessels.
 He introduced the concept of vascular "zip codes," the idea that each tissue bears molecular signatures that can be targeted by affinity ligands, and used in vivo peptide phage display to prove the concept and develop numerous tumor-homing peptides.

-Education
+Early life and education

-Ruoslahti received his M.D. from the University of Helsinki in 1965 and his Ph.D. from the same institution in 1967.
+Ruoslahti was born in Imatra, Finland.
+He received his M.D. from the University of Helsinki in 1965 and his Ph.D. from the same institution in 1967.
 He completed postdoctoral studies at Caltech.

 Career

 Ruoslahti held various academic appointments with the University of Helsinki and the University of Turku in Finland and City of Hope National Medical Center in Duarte, California until joining the La Jolla Cancer Research Foundation (now Sanford Burnham Prebys Medical Discovery Institute, or SBP) in 1979.
-He served as SBP's president from 1989-2002, and was a distinguished professor at the University of California, Santa Barbara from 2005-2015.
+He had moved from Finland to the United States in 1976.
+He served as SBP's president from 1989 to 2002, and was a distinguished professor at the University of California, Santa Barbara from 2005 to 2015.
+He has received U.S. citizenship.